cleipski/CropPredict/Full_Report.md

 Tree-based ensemble methods (random forest, gradient boosting) are typically good at handling non-linear feature interaction and co-linearity.
 These models can be prone to overfitting which can be handled by careful tuning of the hyper-parameters.

 I decided to run a number of algorithms (see  [06_algorithm_selection.ipynb](https://github.com/cleipski/CropPredict/blob/master/02_data_exploration_and_modeling.ipynb)).
-Using 5-fold cross validation I compared their performance and found that using mostly default settings, the random forest regressor performed the best, followed by nearest-neighbor regression, L2 linear regression with polynomial features, support-vector regression using an 'RBF' kernel.
+Using 5-fold cross validation I compared their performance and found that using mostly default settings, the random forest regressor performed the best, followed by nearest-neighbor regression, L2 linear regression with polynomial features, and support-vector regression using an 'RBF' kernel.

 This confirmed the earlier notion that purely linear models are not appropriate for this data/feature space.
 Surprisingly, gradient boosted trees (GBTs) - a recent favorite among many machine-learning competitions - performed poorly.
 But this algorithm has a sizable number of hyper-parameters.
 Some tuning of the parameters actually brought the performance up to levels that exceeded the random forest regressor.

 Tuning the hyper parameters of the random forest regressor I was not able to achieve the same performance as with the GBTs.
-Similarly, the L2 linear regression with polynomial features lacked in tuned performance.
+The L2 linear regression with polynomial features lacked even more in tuned performance.
 Nearest-neighbor regression was clearly overfitting for most parameter combination that would provide good performance.
 The only real alternative to the GBT performance was a tuned version of the support-vector regression (SVR) using an 'RBF' kernel.

 ## Model tuning and performance

 Out of the two promising algorithms (GBT and SVR) I decided to proceed with a gradient-boosted tree regression model.
 My argument for this decision is twofold:

-* GBTs have been very successful in recent years and I wanted to explore this algorithm further. w
+* GBTs have been very successful in recent years and I wanted to explore this algorithm further.
 * Both competing models are fairly complex with a number of relevant hyper-parameters.
 So there was no reason to chose one over the other based on complexity (at similar performance you would typically prefer a less complex model over a more complex one).

 Expanding the GBT parameter search mentioned above I identified combinations of hyper-parameters that maximize performance.
 I studied learning curves as well as validation curves to investigate the bias-variance tradeoff.
 The final result is a set of parameters that for the current dataset provides good performance while limiting overfitting.